pablocael/pynear/README.md

 # Introduction

-Pyvptree is a python library, internally built in C++, for efficient KNN search using metric distance function such as L2 distance (see VPTreeL2Index) or Hamming distances (VPTreeBinaryIndex).
+Pyvptree is a python library, internally built in C++, for efficient KNN search using metric distance function such as L2 distance (see VPTreeL2Index) or Hamming distances (VPTreeBinaryIndex) as well as other indices.
+It uses AVX2 instructions to optimize distance functions so to improve search performance.

 ## How VP-Trees work